 Definition of Terms

-The section includes the definitions and terms used throughout the span of this study.
-The definitions are provided to assure the clarity and inclusion throughout the field.
+The section includes the definitions and terms used throughout this study.

 Intimate Partner Violence.
 Intimate Partner Violence.
 According to Heyman et al. (2015), one such danger is intimate partner violence (IPV), comprising physical, verbal/symbolic, or sexual acts that cause—or have reasonable potential to cause—harm to an intimate partner.
 Intimate partner violence (IPV) includes psychological, physical, or sexual aggression by a current or former intimate partner and is associated with a wide range of health and social impacts, especially for women (Dichter et al., 2017).